-97. A working holiday maker is not usually a resident of Australia under any of the residency tests, particularly where they enter and remain in Australia on a working holiday visa, or work and holiday visa, and leave at the end of (or before) that visa expiring.

-98. It is not sufficient to merely 'stay' in Australia or even within one location in Australia for a certain period and with a certain routineness to be a resident under either the ordinary concepts or 183-day test.
-The entirety of their facts and circumstances must be taken into account.
-Those facts and circumstances include the nature of the visa and the purpose of the stay in Australia.
-Consistent with the purpose of the visa and the declarations made when applying for it, a working holiday maker's purpose is to have a holiday.
-They usually have a home overseas to which they intend to return and do return.
-Their stay in and connection with Australia is usually temporary and associated with a break or a 'gap year' from their normal life overseas.
-Their accommodation is deliberately flexible, the work necessarily casual and their movements and behaviours are consistent with being a visitor.
-Because of this, they do not reside here according to the ordinary
+- 102. A working holiday maker is not usually a resident of Australia under any of the residency tests, particularly where they enter and remain in Australia on a working holiday visa, or work and holiday visa, and leave at the end of (or before) that visa expiring.62 - 103.
+As noted in paragraph 25 of this Ruling, it is not sufficient to merely 'stay' in Australia or even within one location in Australia for a certain period and with a certain routineness to be a resident under either the ordinary concepts or 183-day test.
+The entirety of a person's facts and circumstances must be taken into account.
+Those facts and circumstances include the terms and conditions imposed by the visa and the purpose of the stay in Australia.
+Consistent with the purpose of the visa and the declarations made when applying for it, a working holiday maker's purpose is to enter or remain in Australia